Chanctonbury Ring: Roman temples

 A second temple was located around 30 m southwest of the first.
 Its remains are much more fragmentary as it appears to have been dismantled after falling out of use.
 It appears to have had a polygonal shape, measuring about 8 m on each side, with a rectangular annexe on the eastern side which had a floor made of tessellated greensand cubes.
 The temple may have been dedicated to a boar cult, judging from the discovery of numerous bone fragments from the heads and jaws of pigs.
 A copper alloy plaque of a boar found at nearby Muntham Court Romano-British site may have been associated with the cult.

 It is not known why the Roman temples were built on the site, but there are examples elsewhere of the Romans building on the site of Iron Age temples or shrines.
 However, it is more difficult to argue for this being the case at Chanctonbury Ring, given the gap of half a millennium between the hill fort's abandonment and reoccupation.
 In other locations, such as at Hayling Island and Maiden Castle, there was continuity of religious use between Iron Age and Roman times, which was clearly not the case with Chanctonbury.

 The hill fort's rampart may have been refurbished when it was reoccupied, and at least one of the two nearby dykes was probably also constructed during the Roman period.
 The excavation of 1909 also reportedly found the remains of a "curious pear-shaped structure", but subsequent archaeological investigations have revealed no evidence of it.
-The site is linked via a Roman terraceway on the north face of Chanctonbury Hill to the Sussex Greensand Way, which runs parallel to the northern escarpment of the Downs.
+The site is linked via a Roman terrace way on the north face of Chanctonbury Hill to the Sussex Greensand Way, which runs parallel to the northern escarpment of the Downs.